buzzm/sqlitebson/README.md

 just insert JSON as string that cannot be used by the BSON functions:
     sqlite> insert into bsontest (bdata) values ('{"hdr":{"id":"A0", "ts":{"$date":"2023-01-12T13:14:15.678Z"}}, "amt":{"$numberDecimal":"10.09"},  "A":{"B":[ 7 ,{"X":"QQ", "Y":["ee","ff"]}, 3.14159  ]} }'); -- stored as a string, never mind the BSON column "type"

+After using the proper insert from above, we can continue:
     sqlite> select bson_get(bdata, 'hdr.id') from bsontest;
     A0